 A nurse or assistant will then do a basic health assessment before your clinician joins the video call.

-Your PCP will still be able to order lab tests, refill prescriptions and decide if you need to come to the office for a physical examination.
+Your PCP will still be able to order lab tests, refill prescriptions and determine if you need to come to the office for a physical examination.

 Don’t forget to bring a valid photo ID, insurance card, medical history and a list of your medications.

 No matter which type of visit you choose, be an active participant.
-Your primary care provider (physician or APP) is a long-term partner in your health management, so it’s crucial to select a provider who is right for you and your family and the methods for receiving your care.
+Prepare a list of questions and concerns to discuss with your provider.
+Your primary care provider is a long-term partner in your health management, so it’s crucial to work with a provider who is right for you and your family and the methods for receiving care.